Students Demand Lower Cost Alternatives

 In recent years, alternatives to new, print textbooks have become widely available through rental programs, used book markets, and e-textbooks, which are digital versions of print books.
 While these options offer students upfront savings, their prices are still dictated by the prices of the new print editions.

-“Despite the growth of used book markets, rental programs, and e-textbooks, student consumers are still captive to the high prices of the traditional market,” stated Andrew Fish, program associate for MASSPIRG Education Fund.
+“Despite the growth of used book markets, rental programs, and e-textbooks, student consumers are still captive to the high prices of the traditional market,” stated Dalyn Houser associate for Florida PIRG Education Fund.

-“We know that students can work together with campus administrators and other policy-makers to secure a real alternative to traditional textbooks.
+“We know that students can work together with campuses and other policy-makers to give students a real alternative to traditional textbooks.
 Our leaders can ease the burden of high textbook prices by investing in open textbooks.”

 Open textbooks are faculty-written and peer-reviewed like traditional textbooks, but they are published under an open license, meaning they are free online, free to download, and affordable in print.
 82% of survey respondents said they would do significantly better in a course if the textbook were free online and a hard copy was optional, which is exactly how open textbooks work.